by Jamie Polito Johnston

 Mediation is effective especially when children are involved.
 The worse aspect of a divorce for children is the conflict between the parents.
 The divorce is traumatic enough for them; it is in the children’s best interests when their parents work together to make adult decisions, and not put the children in the middle.
 Mediation allows parties to make decisions regarding the custody and visitation of their children in a cooperative setting.

 Unlike litigation which plays out in a public courtroom, mediation is entirely confidential and protects the privacy of both parties.
 The mediator cannot be called as a witness in any court proceeding.
 All settlement discussions and offers exchanged during the course of mediation cannot be revealed or used as evidence in court if mediation is unsuccessful and the case later proceeds to litigation.

 When divorcing spouses reach a mutual agreement, there is a stronger likelihood of future cooperation and both parties can feel comfortable with the outcome.
-The parties are also more likely comply with their own agreements achieved through mediation than with adjudicated decisions imposed upon them by a judge.
+The parties are also more likely to comply with their own agreements achieved through mediation than with adjudicated decisions imposed upon them by a judge.
 An additional advantage is that when the parties reach agreement in mediation, the dispute is over—they face no appeals, delays, continuing expenses, or unknown risks.
-The parties can begin to move forward with their lives and feel satisfied the outcome of their divorce.
+The parties can begin to move forward with their lives and feel satisfied with the outcome of their divorce.

 Why it makes sense to have a Seattle divorce attorney represent you in mediation: